Bubble Watch: Who's trending toward the field of 68?

 Work to do

 The Rebels are demonstrating how persistence of vision manifests itself in tournament selection.
-Ole Miss has lost five of its last seven, but good work done in November (neutral-floor win over Baylor) and especially in early January (beating Auburn in Oxford and Mississippi State in Starkville) is, for now, keeping Terence Davis and company in projected single-seed territory.
-Barely. (updated: 2/7).
+Ole Miss has lost five of its last eight, but good work done in November (neutral-floor win over Baylor) and especially in early January (beating Auburn in Oxford and Mississippi State in Starkville) is, for now, keeping Terence Davis and company in projected single-seed territory.
+Barely.

 Welcome to the precarious far reaches of the tournament field.
 Indeed, if Selection Sunday were held today, Alabama would be one of those "could go either way" teams.
 Beating Kentucky in Tuscaloosa is a fine start to any résumé, surely, but that's kind of the point.
 Avery Johnson's men don't have much more to show aside from a home victory over Mississippi State.
 If they did, the Crimson Tide's position wouldn't be quite so tenuous.